 Instructions

-- In a medium-sized mixing bowl, beat the softened cream cheese and butter together using an electric mixer on medium speed until the mixture is creamy and completely smooth.
+- In a large mixing bowl, use a handheld or stand mixer to beat the softened cream cheese and unsalted butter together on medium speed until smooth and creamy, about 2-3 minutes.

 Nutritional Information